snauhaus/lexi_sent/README.md

 ## Usage

-The program can be run from the command line.
+The program runs from the command line.
 Input can be a csv file or a folder.

 To see the program help: